marasinibishesh/self_driving_car_DQN/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
-1.Fork the repository
+1. Fork the repository
-2.Create a feature branch (git checkout -b feature/improvement) 3.Commit your changes (git commit -am 'Add some feature') 4.Push to the branch (git push origin feature/improvement) 5.Open a pull request
+2. Create a feature branch (git checkout -b feature/improvement)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin feature/improvement)
+5. Open a pull request

 ## License
 MIT License